CCPM-IO/.github/README.md

-# CCPM-TIS .github
+# CCPM-IO .github

-A special GitHub repository for setting the CCPM-TIS organization profile and default community health files.
+A special GitHub repository for setting the Colorado Center for Personalized Medicine - Informatics Operations (CCPM I/O) organization profile and default community health files.

 See the following documentation for more details: